FabLabUTFSM/CareRobots/Firmware/Readme.md

 **TroubleShoot**

 - Its preferable to flash the ESP32 board not conected to the pin, chinese version are not able to be flashed if conected.
+- WiFi run only in local network:
+  - Alonos Rodriguez (Friend from IOLed team): Router firewall problem.
+Check port forward solution, wich will allows to comunicate directly to the router, and it will send us to the ESP32 through a local IP.